- HEALTH & NUTRITION

 More than likely, if you are reading this article, you have come to your wits end with your energy levels and are looking for alternatives to caffeine.
 With the FDA stating that four to five cups of coffee a day is a safe limit, some may find even that after drinking that amount of caffeine they still need more energy in the day.

-Rather than reaching for that sixth cup of coffee that puts you over that 400mg of coffee threshold, it may be time to look to other ways to increase your energy and alertness.
+Rather than reaching for that sixth cup of coffee that puts you over that 400mg of coffee threshold, it may be time to look for other ways to increase your energy and alertness.

-Below are five ways in which you can have more energy without caffeine.
-While a cup of coffee can be enjoyable and a quick pick me up, having a reliance on caffeine can ultimately keep you feeling tired when you go without it.
+Below are five ways in which you can have a more natural energy boost without caffeine.
+While a cup of coffee can be enjoyable and a quick pick me up, unhealthy caffeine intake and reliance on caffeine can ultimately keep you feeling tired when you go without it.
 Making lifestyle changes and living a healthy lifestyle can significantly improve your energy level in addition to having positive impacts on your life.

 Reduce caffeine dependence